 - the identity and role of activity leaders

 - activity objectives

-- the activity's nature and inherent risks
+- · the activity's nature and inherent risks

-- current and anticipated conditions (e.g. environment, remoteness, weather)

-- the land managers' requirements (e.g. specific conditions that apply to the site) - essential equipment and clothing (see specific examples below) - the correct use and fit of equipment (see specific examples below) - any ride tips (relevant to the terrain they are undertaking) - road rules where applicable - their responsibility to call obstacles, and communicate all incidents, accidents and near misses - how the session will be managed (timings, procedures) - the agreed methods of communication within the group (signals and calls), which they will devise before commencing the activity - the group management process - the type of food, the amount of food and water they will need and water availability - conservation strategies, including protecting flora and fauna, removing rubbish and being aware of sanitation - emergency procedures so participants behave appropriately in an incident or emergency, including emergency communication methods - the leader's expectations of participants, and their responsibility to behave as requested (e.g. conduct, safety zones, equipment) - any restrictions to participation.
+- current and anticipated conditions (e.g. environment, remoteness, weather) - the land/marine park managers' requirements (e.g. specific conditions applicable to the location) - how the session will be managed (timings, procedures) - the agreed methods of communication within the group (signals and calls), which they will devise before commencing the activity - essential equipment and clothing - the correct use and fit of equipment - the group management process - the type of food, the amount of food and water they will need and water availability - conservation strategies, including protecting flora and fauna, removing rubbish and being aware of sanitation - emergency procedures so participants behave appropriately in an incident or emergency, including emergency communication methods - the leader's expectations of participants, and their responsibility to behave as requested (e.g. conduct, safety zones, equipment) - any restrictions to participation.